ryanflannery/vitunes/README.md

 CURRENT LIST OF BIG "TODO"'s:

-*  Fix sorting of meta_info's so that numeric fields are sorted by their numeric values rather than character representations.
+*  Fix sorting of `meta_info`'s so that numeric fields are sorted by their numeric values rather than character representations.
 This would require some re-working.

-*  Sorting of meta_info's: perhaps I could add some magic to ignore a starting "The" or "A" from the sorting?
+*  Sorting of `meta_info`'s: perhaps I could add some magic to ignore a starting "The" or "A" from the sorting?
 I dunno about this...
 I kinda like it the way that it is.

 *  Original idea was to make the media player used be more general, so that it wasn't specific to mplayer.
 Still working on this.
-Goal is to have it setup so that one could do "vitunes -m /path/to/player" and the player would communicate through stdin/stdout (using a pipe to vitunes) in a unified way.
+Goal is to have it setup so that one could do `vitunes -m /path/to/player` and the player would communicate through stdin/stdout (using a pipe to vitunes) in a unified way.
 That way, the player could be a simple shell script that would allow 1. using different players, 2. using different players for